 The authors of the manuscript should cite all the data sources, which they used while they were writing the manuscript.
 The authors should be ready to present the original data supporting the results published in their manuscript to editorial office for review.

 3.3.
 Originality and plagiarism

-The authors should guarantee, that the research, described in the manuscript, is original and the manuscript was not published earlier in a different journal (elsewhere).
+The authors should guarantee that the research described in the manuscript is original, and that the manuscript was not published earlier in a different journal (elsewhere).
 Plagiarism in any form is not acceptable.